klingebj/shamir_bip39_2039/README.md

 # shamir_bip39_2039
-A simple tool for generating and manipulating BIP39 mnemonics with special properties that make it easy to use 2-out-of-3 Shamir's secret sharing algorithm (SSS) where the *shares are also each themselves valid BIP39 mnemonics*.
+A simple tool for generating and manipulating BIP39 mnemonics with special properties that make it easy to use the 2-out-of-3 Shamir's secret sharing algorithm (SSS) where the *shares are also each themselves valid BIP39 mnemonics*.

 ## Overview